Give us a call now for an immediate match with a local pro.

 When hiring an HVAC provider, choose one with technicians that have the appropriate training, licenses, and experience.
 In all states, HVAC contractors must obtain a Section 608 Technician Certification from the Environmental Protection Agency (EPA).
 This certification is mandatory for all contractors who "maintain, service, repair or dispose of equipment that could release refrigerants into the atmosphere."
 An individual must pass an exam (the type of exam depends on the type of equipment they intend to work with) to be certified by the EPA.
 All other licensing requirements are handled at the state level.

 The state of Illinois doesn't have state-level licensing requirements for contractors.
 However, there may be local regulations, so make sure to check with your municipal government to confirm that your contractor meets all the requirements.
 You can verify an Illinois business license on the Secretary of State's website.
 You should also check reviews and complaints on sites like Yelp, the Better Business Bureau (BBB), and Google Reviews.
-Pick a company with glowing reviews and testimonials about good customer experiences.
+Pick a company with glowing reviews and testimonials about great customer experiences.

 Get written bids before starting any HVAC work.
 The quote should cover costs for both materials and labor.
 Read all terms carefully before signing.